wasp-lang/wasp/web/docs/auth/overview.md

 </TabItem>
 </Tabs>

-### Default validations
+### Default Validations

 When you are using the default authentication flow, Wasp validates the fields with some default validations.
-These validations run if you use Wasp's built-in [Auth UI](/docs/auth/ui) or if you use the provided auth actions.
+These validations run if you use Wasp's built-in [Auth UI](./ui) or if you use the provided auth actions.

-If you decide to create your [custom auth actions](/docs/auth/username-and-pass#2-creating-your-custom-sign-up-action), you'll need to run the validations yourself.
+If you decide to create your [custom auth actions](./username-and-pass#2-creating-your-custom-sign-up-action), you'll need to run the validations yourself.

 Default validations depend on the auth method you use.

-#### Username & password
+#### Username & Password

-If you use [Username & password](../auth/username-and-pass) authentication, the default validations are:
+If you use [Username & password](./username-and-pass) authentication, the default validations are:

 - The `username` must not be empty
 - The `password` must not be empty, have at least 8 characters, and contain a number

-Note that `username`s are stored in a **case-sensitive** manner.
+Note that `username`s are stored in a **case-insensitive** manner.

 #### Email

-If you use [Email](../auth/email) authentication, the default validations are:
+If you use [Email](./email) authentication, the default validations are:

 - The `email` must not be empty and a valid email address
 - The `password` must not be empty, have at least 8 characters, and contain a number